tomfy/gtsimsrch/README.md

 The output has 6 columns:  &ensp; id\_1  &ensp;  missing\_data\_count\_1  &ensp; id\_2  &ensp;  missing\_data\_count\_2  &ensp;  agmr  &ensp;  hgmr

+agmr is the fraction of markers with different genotypes in the two accessions.

 Find clusters of duplicate accessions:

 	clusterer  -in cassava.dsout -out cassava.clustout